-For the Museum für Kommunikation Frankfurt, Archimedes developed and produced the permanent exhibition Media tell their (hi)stories.
+For the Museum für Kommunikation Frankfurt, Archimedes developed and produced the permanent exhibition (HI)STORIES OF MEDIA – A new telling.
 On 2,500 m², 44 narrative areas and more than 500 original exhibits tell the history of communication in an interactive and colourful way.

 The four phenomena acceleration, networking, control, and participation serve as the main topics for the exhibition’s design.
 Each of them has its own individual, thought-provoking space within the exhibition.
 The innovative concept of the exhibition abandons the classic museum structure and its chronological order.
 Instead, the exhibition appears like a pop-up picture book: the visitors can explore stories freely and create their own dramaturgy.